 The Feynman method as an effective learning tool

-4 minute read see also thread comments
+7 minute read see also thread comments

 The Feynman method

 The Feynman method is a practical tool when you are exploring and processing new knowledge.
 It is not limited to new topics and content from lectures in your studies.
-You can apply it to any new knowledge you’d like to better and fully understand.
+You can apply it to any new knowledge and topic you’d like to better and fully understand.
 It consists of the following steps:

 1. Take a blank sheet of paper and a pen

-• … or create a new document with the texteditor of your choice.
-Imagine that you would have to explain a specific topic to someone, who absolutely knows nothing about it.
+• … or create a new document with the text editor of your choice.
+Imagine that you would have to explain a specific topic to someone who absolutely knows nothing about it.

 2. Set an appropriate title